 3. Reduce Your Monthly Bills

 When you spend less, you save more.
 Your biggest monthly expenses are regular bills, such as your mortgage, electric and water payments, and cell phone bill.
-If you can lower these, then you will have more disposable income to use as you please.
+If you can lower these, then you will have more disposable income.

 How do you decrease your bills?
 It's time to get creative.
 Consider refinancing your house to lower your mortgage.
 If you rent, look for an apartment with lower rent or that includes utilities in the rent for the same amount of money.
+Have car insurance?
+Look for lowered rates for switching agents.
 Decrease water and electricity through conservation.
 And shop around for a better cell phone price from a competing carrier.